rempsyc/starter-academic/README.md

 1. **On the publications page: your publications (duh!)**

     1. For this, edit the individual publication folders in the following folder: `content\en\publication`.
-You'll have to edit each publication's `index.md` individually.
+You'll have to edit each publication's `index.md` file individually.

 1. **On the contact page: your email, phone number, address, google maps coordinates, and directions.**